Sean Ryan (American football coach)

-Sean Ryan (born May 1, 1972) is an American football quarterbacks coach with experience coaching in the National Football League (NFL).
-He has previously served as an assistant coach for the Detroit Lions, Houston Texans, New York Giants and the Carolina Panthers, and is often cited for his development of star players including Victor Cruz, Odell Beckham Jr., Matthew Stafford, Eli Manning, and Deshaun Watson.
+Sean Ryan (born May 1, 1972) is an American football coach currently serving as an assistant coach for the Miami Dolphins.
+He has previously served as an assistant coach for the Detroit Lions, Houston Texans, New York Giants, and the Carolina Panthers all of the National Football League (NFL), and is often cited for his development of star players including Victor Cruz, Odell Beckham Jr., Matthew Stafford, Eli Manning, and Deshaun Watson.

 Early life and education

 A native of Hudson Falls, New York, Ryan was a standout football, basketball, and baseball player at Hudson Falls High School.

 Ryan played safety and outside linebacker at Hamilton College, where he graduated in 1994 with a degree in American studies.
 He also earned a master's degree in higher education administration from University at Albany.

 College coaching career

 Ryan began his coaching career in 1997 as a Quarterbacks coach at Siena College in Loudonville, NY.
-He then moved on to become a Graduate Assistant at the University of Albany from 1998-1999.
+He then moved on to become a Graduate Assistant at the University of Albany from 1998 to 1999.